Newmarket station (MBTA): Previous service

-Improvement project
+Planning

 A plan called the Indigo Line was later advanced by community activists in which the line would add stations and more frequent service to closely resemble a conventional rapid transit line.
 The Indigo Line plan was not adopted, but elements of it were included when the Commonwealth of Massachusetts agreed in 2005 to make improvements on the Fairmount Line part of its legally binding commitment to mitigate increased air pollution from the Big Dig.
 Among the selected improvements in the Fairmount Line Improvements project were four new commuter rail stations on the line, including one at Massachusetts Avenue.
 The stations were originally to be completed by the end of 2011.

 Newmarket was also a proposed stop on the Urban Ring – a circumferential bus rapid transit (BRT) line designed to connect the existing radial MBTA rail lines to reduce overcrowding in the downtown stations.
 Under draft plans released in 2008, Urban Ring buses would have run in dedicated lanes on Massachusetts Avenue, with stops at the railroad bridge.
 The project was cancelled in 2010.